yavidor/Turing/README.md

 # Turing
-Simulating a Turing machine in JavaScript and maybe ReactJs
+Simulating a Turing machine in JavaScript and maybe one day I will actually make it good and usable